 Site audits are quite essential for construction projects given the high rate of workplace mishaps and project delays.
-Site audits are official inspections of firms or its resources.
-These are done to check whether work is on track, work is being done as per given regulations, material check, safety of employees, environmental friendly practices, etc. Site audits can be said to be evaluations that are done not only from a financial point of view but also from different viewpoints that help in keeping the project on track and improve its management.
-The news of site audits might cause a stir in the workplace environment as people view it as judgements that might have consequences.
+Site audits are official inspections of firms or their resources.
+These are done to check whether work is on track, work is being done as per given regulations, material checks, the safety of employees, environmentally friendly practices, etc. Site audits can be said to be evaluations that are done not only from a financial point of view but also from different viewpoints that help in keeping the project on track and improving its management.
+The news of site audits might cause a stir in the workplace environment as people view it as judgments that might have consequences.
 The thought of getting evaluated may make the employees afraid.
-Site audits provide independent views of progress on site and its condition.
+Site audits provide independent views of progress on-site and its condition.
 Any obstruction to the progress of the tasks must be reported during site audits and areas that require improvement must be highlighted.
 Construction site audits can be done internally or externally, i.e., by selected members of the company or contractors or a third party.
 Externally done site audits are more accurate and show a better picture of the sites as the auditing team comprises unknown individuals.
 Site audits can be wished to be done by clients who want to know the progress and if it is on time or by contractors wishing to know whether the subcontractors are doing their job correctly.

 Construction Site audits can be of several types that include: